ari7946/taxi-service/README.md

 }
 ```

-- [Redux Thunk](https://github.com/reduxjs/redux-thunk) is used to handle asynchronous logic that interacts with the store and AJAX requests.
+- [Redux Thunk](https://github.com/reduxjs/redux-thunk) is used to handle asynchronous logic that interacts with the store.
 Here's an example.
 ```javascript
 export const updateTrip = (status, id) => {
   return async dispatch => {